 Monthly meetings are held on the first Tuesday of the month from September until May at the Baptist Church Hall, Netting Street at 7.30pm.
-Refreshments are served prior to each meeting from 7.15pm.
 Membership costs £10 per person.
 Non- members are more than welcome at just £2 per meeting.

 Village History Website

 This site offers the most up-to-date and comprehensive survey of Hook Norton’s history that is currently available: go to www.hook-norton.org.uk/history

 Village Museum and Archive

 The Village Museum and Archive is housed at the Brewery, upstairs in the Visitor Centre.
 The Village Museum is accessed through the Brewery Museum, and is open free of charge whenever the Visitor Centre is open.
 The Village Archive is open by arrangement, please contact Jackie White 01608 730031 or by email firstname.lastname@example.org

 In addition the group has several publications which are available for sale.
 These are: